-Last Updated on April 30, 2025 by ReTurf
+Last Updated on May 2, 2025 by ReTurf

 Supporting Sustainability Through Smart Materials

 Green building certification programs reward the use of materials that reduce waste, lower emissions, and limit the demand for new resource extraction.
 Artificial turf that is fully recyclable supports these goals in several ways.
-First, it eliminates the need for irrigation, fertilizers, or pesticides.
-Second, because it can be repurposed after use, it keeps thousands of square feet of synthetic material out of landfills.
+One of the main ones is that it eliminates the need for irrigation, fertilizers, or pesticides.
 Unlike traditional landscaping that requires ongoing inputs and often involves carbon-heavy production methods, high-quality synthetic turf provides a long-term surface with minimal upkeep.

 When the turf used is recovered from existing fields, the environmental benefit is amplified.
 This reuse cuts down on manufacturing demand and redirects materials that still have years of life left in them.

 We offer two main grades: